WilliansRibeiro/Resolvendo_bug_aula_html_e_css_rocketseat_modulo_2/README.md

    No "Código Arrumado" foram adicionados comentários para explicar a finalidade de cada seção do código HTML.
 Isso torna o código mais claro e facilita a compreensão das diferentes partes.

 Essas alterações visam aprimorar a organização, semântica e acessibilidade do código HTML, tornando-o mais claro e fácil de manter.
 O "Código Arrumado"  representa uma versão melhorada do código em relação ao "Código Quebrado", com as correções necessárias.

+# README - Changes in HTML Code English

+In this README document, I will explain the changes made to the HTML code to transform the "Broken Code" into the "Fixed Code."
+The corrections made aim to improve the organization, semantics, and accessibility of the code.

+## Changes Made:

+1. Comments Added for Explanation:
+   In the "Fixed Code," explanatory comments were added in various sections of the code.
+These comments provide a description of the purpose of different parts of the code, making it easier to understand what each section does.

+2. Navigation Menu Organization:
+   The navigation menu in the "Broken Code" contained an illustration image in the middle of the menu items, which is not a recommended practice.
+In the "Fixed Code," the menu was reorganized in a more conventional way, with menu items within an unordered list `<ul>`.
+This improves the menu structure.

+3. Rearranging the Call to Action Button:
+   In the "Fixed Code," the order of elements in the button was reversed.
+Now, the WhatsApp image comes after the text "Start now."
+This reordering makes the code more semantic, accessible, and understandable.

+4. Correction of Paragraph Spacing Formatting Error:
+   In the "Broken Code," there was a formatting error with `<br></br>`.
+This error was corrected in the "Fixed Code" to the correct format `<br />`, ensuring consistency and validity of markup.

+5. Adding Comments for Explanation of Markup Elements:
+   In the "Fixed Code," comments were added to explain the purpose of each section of the HTML code.
+This makes the code clearer and facilitates understanding of the different parts.

+These changes aim to enhance the organization, semantics, and accessibility of the HTML code, making it clearer and easier to maintain.
+The "Fixed Code" represents an improved version of the code compared to the "Broken Code," with the necessary corrections.